 In the interest of full disclosure, this is where the article turns from verified facts (above) to assumptions of the author (below).

 I believe that if you can get the image to show up, that's great.
 Typically, when a user is offered a list of results, even the slightest variation in one result can end up delivering a larger proportion of the traffic.
 So even if we assume that the authorship verification process will not affect the way that websites show up, it is still reasonable to assume that having your image will increase the amount of traffic you get.

 However, I do not believe that the search results will remain the same.
 I believe that the reason that Google is offering the authorship verification process is to distinguish between content that is unique and owned by the author is to give that content priority.

 I don't pretend to know exactly what the penguin update or the panda update did.
 I don't pretend to know how to trick my way to the top of the search engines.
 In all honesty, the approach I take to SEO is basically the same approach I've been taking for years; create meaningful and relevant content and target it to a specific geography.
 It may sound simple, but that doesn't mean it's easy.
 When you look at most legal blogs or Facebook pages, it's common to see that they simply post links to articles or other people's content.
 I do believe that Google is adjusting their algorithm to discount this approach to building content.
 Creating unique and meaningful content, and then going through the content verification process is the best way I know to stay current with what Google's looking for, and with a little luck, a step or two ahead of your competition.

 If you have questions about your current website, or how to increase your position on the search engines for your law firm, I'd love to talk to you about it.
-Feel free to call me at 651-271-8845 or contact me via email through this website.
+Feel free to call email or text me if you have any questions about how to increase the performance of your website.